timmyjose/oyi-code/docs/notes.md

   * I have almost finalised on basing Oyi on LOGO.
 Basically, the core language will be a modified version of LOGO with static-typing, possibly no dynamic scoping, and strong type inference.
 Any or all of this is liable to change though.
 Reference: The History of LOGO.

+Thu Feb 18 11:40:26 IST 2021

+  * I will probably create a Stack Machine as a backend for Oyi first, and use that to flesh out the core language.
+The code generator should be modular enough to easily swap out (retire/delete/maintain/update) this backend as Oyi is ported over to LLVM (and other backends in the future).

+    This is a bit of an initial cost, but I think it will actually help improve the quality of the core language.